Course Outline

 - Advanced theories and treatment, including cognitive behavioural therapy and metacognitive therapy.

-- Working therapeutically with diverse cultural groups.
+- Working therapeutically with diverse cultural groups and developing culturally sensitive and aware practice.

 - Treatment of PTSD and Generalised Anxiety Disorder.